itfanr/ros2-wiki/Migration-Guide.md

 ROS 2 relies on the C++11 standard.
 Depending on what compiler you're using, support for C++11 might not be enabled by default.
-Using `gcc` 4.8 (which is what is used on Ubuntu Trusty), we need to enable it explicitly, which we do by adding this line near the top of the file:
+Using `gcc` 5.3 (which is what is used on Ubuntu Xenial), we need to enable it explicitly, which we do by adding this line near the top of the file:

 ``` cmake